dillionmegida/thewebfor5/src/pages/p/git/introduction-to-git.md

 Back to the soup story, the three chefs all add their portion of soup back to the pot but we notice something off, the soup is salty.
 How do we solve this?
 If we add more water, the soup becomes watery and loses taste so we can’t do that, but what if we could go back in time?

-What if we could go back in time to when the chef was seasoning his portion and reduce his salt?
-We would have a non-salty soup.
+What if we could go back in time to when the chef was seasoning his portion?
+At that point, we could reduce the salt thereby having a non-salty soup.

 With git we can go back in time and redo things.